shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

   3. Obtaining any necessary permissions directly from the rights holders of that third-party content if your use requires it.
 * We (the Licensor) make no warranties that all third-party content within our VODs is cleared for your specific reuse.

-B. Preparing the "Provided Copy" of Your Derivative Work for Our Grant-Back Reuse (Corresponds to the License Sections 3.d and 4.e.iv):
+B. Preparing and Providing the "Provided Copy" of Your Derivative Work (Corresponds to the License Sections 3.d and 4.e.iv):

+After You have published Your Derivative Work, we (the Licensor) may request a digital copy of relevant portions of Your Derivative Work that incorporate our VODs.
+If we make such a request, You are, in principle, required to promptly provide this copy to us.
+The VOD Reaction License (in its Section 3.d) details specific legal requirements for this copy (which the License calls the "Provided Copy"), particularly when it's intended for our grant-back reuse, and also states that it shall be in a common digital format and delivered via a reasonable method.

-When you provide us with a copy of your Derivative Work for our grant-back reuse (the "Provided Copy" mentioned in Section 3.d of the License), our main goal is that we can reuse it smoothly and legally.
-Here’s a step-by-step way to think about preparing this copy:
+Our main goal, when you prepare and provide this Provided Copy, is that we can reuse it smoothly and legally if it's for grant-back.
+Here’s a step-by-step way to think about meeting the License requirements:

 1. Be Mindful of Copyright from the Start (Ideal Scenario for Your Published Version):
 Ideally, when you are first creating and editing your publicly available video (the "Published Version"), try to be mindful of any third-party copyrighted material you include (like background music, other video clips, game audio that might need clearance, etc.).
 If your Published Version is already "clean" – or the key parts reacting to our VOD are clean – preparing the Provided Copy for us will be much simpler.
 This is the best approach.